Su Chii-cherng: Suicide

-On September 14, 2018, Hsieh Chang-ting, the representative in Japan, pre-arranged a review meeting on the Kansai Airport incident.
-Su Qicheng did not go to work for the meeting, so the secretary of the office went to the official residence of the director in Shinsenri Minami-cho, Toyonaka City, Osaka Prefecture, and found that he had hung himself.
-After receiving the report, the Osaka Prefectural Police went to his house to conduct a cordon search and found a suicide note.
+On September 14, Frank Hsieh arranged a review meeting on the incident.
+When Su failed to appear at work for the meeting, the secretary of the office visited the official residence of the director in Toyonaka and found that he had hung himself.
+Following the discovery, police were informed of the death and conducted a cordon search, discovering a suicide note.